-Disability boxing is an inclusive adaptation of traditional boxing, specifically tailored for individuals with physical, sensory, and cognitive impairments.
-This empowering sport not only enhances physical fitness but also builds confidence, improves mental health, and fosters community engagement.
-Whether you’re living with autism, cerebral palsy, vision impairments, or mobility challenges, disability boxing offers a structured, safe, and motivating environment to engage in physical activity.
+Disability boxing is an adaptive version of traditional boxing, specifically designed for individuals with physical, sensory, and cognitive impairments.
+This form of boxing offers more than just fitness—it fosters confidence, mental well-being, and a sense of belonging.
+Whether someone is living with autism, cerebral palsy, vision loss, or mobility limitations, disability boxing provides a safe and structured way to engage in physical activity, tailored to their needs and abilities.

 Why Disability Boxing Matters